This post may contain affiliate links. Please read our full Disclosure Policy.

 Can you just paint over the furniture?

 The short answer is absolutely!
-You can absolutely just paint over furniture, however, painted furniture will last so much longer if you do the proper preparation prior to painting!
-Paint has come a long way over the years and it is now able to adhere so much better than it used to but with proper cleaning, sanding and primer, painted furniture can last a lifetime.
+You can absolutely just paint over furniture.
+However, painted furniture will last so much longer if you do the proper preparation prior to painting!
+Paint has come a long way over the years, and it is now able to adhere much better than it used to.
+However, with proper cleaning, sanding, and primer, painted furniture can last a lifetime.

 Should the furniture be painted satin or semi-gloss?

-It is completely up to you what finish you choose to use for your painted furniture.
-Satin finish paint will produce a matte finish to your furniture which some find more attractive (I love the matte finish look on my painted furniture).
+What finish you choose for your painted furniture is completely up to you.
+Satin-finish paint produces a matte finish, which some find more attractive (I love the matte finish look on my painted furniture).

-Semi-gloss paint has the benefit of being wipeable and resistant to water which some people prefer for painted furniture.
+Semi-gloss paint is wipeable and resistant to water, which some people prefer for painted furniture.

 Do I need to sand the furniture before painting?

-Although some chalk paint enthusiasts would argue that you don’t need to prep or sand the surface of painted furniture when using that type of paint, I would disagree.
-It is very important for the durability of the piece that it is prepared prior to painting and that includes sanding.
+Although some chalk paint enthusiasts would argue that you don’t need to prep or sand the surface of painted furniture when using that type of paint, I disagree.
+Preparing the piece prior to painting, including sanding, is very important for its durability.

 Begin by wiping the piece clean with a damp cloth and some white vinegar to degrease the piece.
-Then buff and sand the piece lightly with 80 to 120 grit sandpaper, enough that it roughs the surface slightly.
-This sanding process will help the paint adhere better and for longer.
+Then buff and sand the piece lightly with 80 to 120 grit sandpaper, enough to slightly rough the surface.
+This sanding process will help the paint adhere better and last longer.

 b vintage style ready to paint a cabinet